 How much you can earn through staking?

-The total amount of stake delegated to the stake pool is the primary way the Cardano protocol called Ouroboros chooses which pool should add the next block to the blockchain, and get a reward for doing so.
+The total amount of stake delegated to the stake pool and pool’s pledge are the primary way the Cardano protocol called Ouroboros chooses which pool should add the next block to the blockchain, and get a reward for doing so.

-The more stake is delegated to a stake pool (up to a certain point of saturation), the more likely it is to make the next block — and then the rewards are shared between everyone who delegated their stake to that stake pool proportional to their investment.
+The more stake is delegated to a stake pool (up to a certain point of saturation), the more likely it is to make the next block — and then the rewards are shared between stake pool operator fixed fee and everyone who delegated their stake to that stake pool proportional to their investment — but also according to stake pool operator reward percentage they set by themselves, at anywhere from <1% to 100%!

-The amount of rewards ( ADA) the stake pool and it’s delegators get depends on other factors along with the already mentioned amount of stake delegated to the stake pool: the stake pool operator’s pledge, the amount of blocks the stake pool has successfully validated/produced and the fixed pool fee.
+The amount of rewards (ADA) the stake pool and it’s delegates get depends on factors with the already mentioned amount of stake delegated to the stake pool and stake pool operator rewards % set for its delegates : the stake pool operator’s pledge, the amount of blocks the stake pool has successfully validated/produced and the fixed pool fee.

-The pools where the operators contribute or pledge more stake will get higher rewards.
+The pools where the operators contribute or pledge more stake will get better chance to create blocks.
 This is to discourage pool owners for splitting their stake in order to operate several pools, and Sybil attacks where attacker with a low stake, opening a lot of pools with low costs could try to gain control over majority of the stake.
 Remember Cardano is aiming to be a fully decentralized proof of stake blockchain with thousands of nodes — stake pools providing that state of security.

 Stake pool fee is a % of the total ADA rewards pool made in that Epoch paid to a pool operator.
 It’s used to keep the stake pool operable and optimized so that rewards are received in full after all dedicated blocks are successfully minted.